 VII° - The three Grand Master Masons (in addition to those appointed to that grade “Honoris Causa”)

 The first 4-grades are conferred in an Assemblage of Lodges, but there are separate Assemblages for the higher grades.
-To advance to the "Chair", to be the presiding officer, one must have progressed to the VI° or above, and one must have an attendance rate of 70% and presided over a Craft and Mark Mason Lodge.
+To advance to the "Chair", to be the presiding officer, one must have progressed to the VI° or above, and one must have an attendance rate of 70% and preside over a Craft and Mark Mason Lodge.

-Up until last year I had never heard of such a group, but, regardless, I find this group rather interesting not only for their mission but also their rank structure; they don't have any Grand ranks or Past ranks, but rather the grades designate one's standing within the organization.
-One can also see correlation between the work done in the Operatives and the rituals seen in Cryptic Masonry.
+Up until last year, I had never heard of such a group, but, regardless, I find this group rather interesting not only for their mission but also their rank structure; they don't have any Grand ranks or Past ranks, but rather the grades designate one's standing within the organization.
+One can also see a correlation between the work done in the Operatives and the rituals seen in Cryptic Masonry.

 1. Introduction. (n.d.).
 Retrieved from The Operatives: http://www.operatives.org.uk/upload/operatives.pdf